abdelghanymarzouk/SprintPlanning/README.md

 #### Goal

-The Goal is to implement an application to help the tem to plan thier stories.
+The Goal is to implement an application to help the team to plan thier stories.
 #### Description

 My used algorithm to plan the stories: